ServeMeLlib/dev/README.md

 Simple server for testing back-end service

-Simply drop in a folder whose content you want to serve.
+Simply drop it in a folder whose content you want to serve.
+It's just one exe file .

 ----